noodlemctwoodle/homeassistant/readme.md

  - Added bullets to swipe card and removed progress bar
  - Fixed template issue on 'Array Usage' when Home Assistant gets value of unavailable or none

- You can find the config [here](https://github.com/noodlemctwoodle/homeassistant/blob/master/user_content/views/computers_user_content.yaml)
+ HKI UnRAID view can be found [here](https://github.com/noodlemctwoodle/homeassistant/blob/master/user_content/views/computers_user_content.yaml)

  #### Credits
  - [Jimz011](https://github.com/jimz011) Thanks for your assistance and ideas on this :)